usnistgov/FIPS201/_Appendix/glossary.md

 maintained by _PIV Card_ _issuers_.
 The PIV enrollment record typically contains data collected at each step of the PIV _identity proofing_, _registration_, and issuance processes.

+PIV Visual Credential Authentication (VIS)
+: An _authentication_ mechanism where a human guard inspects the _PIV Card_ and the person presenting it and makes an _access control_ decision based on validity of the card and its correspondence with the presenter.
+This mechanism is deprecated.

 Private Key
 : The secret part of an _asymmetric key_ pair that is typically used to digitally sign or decrypt data.